pubsubdb/pubsubdb/README.md

 * *pubsub* for stateful, one-time request/response exchanges

 ### Pub
-Suppose you need to kick off a workflow but the answer isn't relevant at this time.
+Kick off a one-way workflow if the answer isn't relevant at this time.
 You can optionally await the response (the job ID) to confirm that the request was received, but otherwise, this is a simple fire-and-forget call.

 ```javascript
 const topic = 'discount.requested';